How many immigrants are in Nebraska?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born residents were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% (highest) and Beckley, WV at 0.8% (lowest).
-In Nebraska, the highest and lowest were: Grand Island, NE at 12.2% (highest) and Omaha-Council Bluffs, NE-IA at 7.6% (lowest).
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The highest and lowest among the metro areas in or connected to Nebraska were: Grand Island, NE at 12.4% foreign-born (highest) and Omaha-Council Bluffs, NE-IA at 7.7% foreign-born (lowest).

 Change location to see this data for other areas